 Sky Ridge's Position on Preventative PSA Screenings

-As many of you are aware, the U.S. Preventive Services Task Force has recently suggested that Prostate Specific Antigen (PSA) testing no longer be used as a screening test for prostate cancer.
+As many people are aware, the U.S. Preventive Services Task Force has recently suggested that Prostate Specific Antigen (PSA) testing no longer be used to screen for prostate cancer.
 This has, understandably, made the front page of the newspaper and has created a degree of confusion and concern among patients.
 This release follows closely behind the Task Force’s recommendation to discontinue mammography for breast cancer screening in women younger than age 50.